ACD 506–03: Faculty Probationary Appointments

 All 100 percent FTE faculty appointed at the assistant professor rank have a maximum of six years in which to apply for tenure.
 Appointments at the associate or full professor rank have a maximum of four years in which to apply for tenure unless the offer letter specifies an alternative time frame, not to exceed six years.
 An individual working in a tenure-eligible position at less than 100 percent FTE for one or more years may have the probationary period extended.
 In such a case, the quality of contributions should be the same as those for individuals with a regular probationary period, but the quantity of contributions should be proportional to the FTE effort.

-At the time that approval for less than a 100 percent FTE appointment is given, an agreement must be prepared and signed by the faculty member, chair/director of the academic unit, and the supervising dean, and the Office of the Executive Vice President and Provost stating the individual is working for tenure as a specific FTE appointment, the expectations for tenure and promotion, the time limit for the probationary review (if appropriate), and the maximum time limit for the tenure review.
+At the time that approval for less than a 100 percent FTE appointment is given, an agreement must be prepared and signed by the faculty member, chair/director of the academic unit, and the supervising dean, and the Office of the Provost of the University stating the individual is working for tenure as a specific FTE appointment, the expectations for tenure and promotion, the time limit for the probationary review (if appropriate), and the maximum time limit for the tenure review.

 Faculty members who desire to be considered for tenure earlier than the year designated in their offer letters should consult with their chair/director and/or deans about the possibility of being reviewed and recommended for tenure prior to their final probationary year.
 If an application for early tenure is denied, the faculty member may remains in probationary status with a regular contract until the mandatory tenure review is completed, or may receive a conditional contract, or may not be renewed per the provisions of ACD 508–01, “Nonreappointment.”